otago-polytechnic-bit-courses/ID623001-introduction-to-algorithmic-problem-solving/03-maze-generation/assessment-tasks/02-adding-gameplay.md

 ```

 First we set `startRow` and `startCol` back to **-1** (the condition that makes the `Update` stop trying to do things), and we destroy the actual `monster` from the game.

+Now - what happens when if the monster gets you?
+Check out the **Advanced Assessment Tasks** to find out!